 How Albanians are Trying to Improve the Women’s Rights in Albania

-Albania vows to take meaningful action regarding violence against women, the economic empowerment of women, and the maximization of women’s role in decision-making as they promise to engage all responsible institutions to take action on women’s empowerment and gender equality.
-They will involve improving and increasing access of women to credit, expanding and promoting employment programs for girls and women, and boosting the participation of women in the labor market.
+Albania vows to take meaningful action regarding violence against women, the economic empowerment of women, and the maximization of women’s role in decision-making, as they promise to engage all responsible institutions to take action on women’s empowerment and gender equality.
+They will involve improving and increasing the access of women to credit, expanding and promoting employment programs for girls and women, and boosting the participation of women in the labor market.

 - The nation will take steps to prevent and decrease violence against women and abolish gender discrimination in health service and education and in the media.

 - The government will make efforts to increase the number of women in the decision-making processes of armed and police forces including public administration across the country.

 - Stronger institutional and legal policies will take place to secure women’s rights in Albania.
 They will also improve evaluation mechanisms and monitor the progress of gender equality and keep it on track.

 - At the global leaders’ meeting on 27th September 2015, Prime Minister Edi Rama said that gender equality has taken the center stage of their agenda of the government.

 The Development since the Commitment to Protect Women’s Rights in Albania

 - Violence against Women and Girls in Albania

 As mentioned early on, the government of Albania has embraced the National Strategy for Gender Equality and Action Plan 2016-20 in October 2016.
 Since speaking at the global leaders’ meeting, the government has gathered efforts of responsible institutions to protect gender equality and women’s rights in Albania.